clocklimited/DevGuides/source/content/pages/js/setup.md

 # JavaScript Setup

-We have a well-defined setup for our approach to frontend JS.
+We have a well-defined setup for our approach to front-end JS.
 These processes are aimed at maintaining *high quality*, *resusable* code and minimising the risk of *bugs*.

 We use [pliers](https://npmjs.org/package/pliers), our build tool, to automate our [browserify](http://github.com/substack/browserify) build every time a piece of code changes.
 We set up our text editors with [jshint](https://npmjs.org/package/jshint) to enforce our [style guide](/js/style-guide).
-We test our code with [mocha](https://npmjs.org/package/mocha) and publish reuseable modules to the npm registry.
+We test our code with [mocha](https://npmjs.org/package/mocha) and publish re-usable modules to the npm registry.

 ---